 Clinical trials are research studies that involve people.
 The clinical trials on this list are studying Sonidegib.
 All trials on the list are supported by NCI.

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

-Ribociclib, Gemcitabine Hydrochloride, Trametinib and Sonidegib in Treating Participants with Refractory or Recurrent Brain Cancers
+Ribociclib, Gemcitabine Hydrochloride, Trametinib, and Sonidegib in Treating Patients with Refractory or Recurrent Brain Cancers

-This phase I trial studies the best dose and side effects of ribociclib, gemcitabine hydrochloride, trametinib and sonidegib in treating children and young adults with brain cancers that have come back or do not respond to treatment.
+This phase I trial studies the best dose and side effects of ribociclib, gemcitabine hydrochloride, trametinib, and sonidegib in treating children and young adults with brain cancers that have come back (recurrent) or do not respond to treatment (refractory).
 Ribociclib and trametinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Drugs used in chemotherapy, such as gemcitabine hydrochloride and sonidegib work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving ribociclib, gemcitabine hydrochloride, trametinib and sonidegib may work better at treating brain cancers.
+Drugs used in chemotherapy, such as gemcitabine hydrochloride and sonidegib, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Giving ribociclib, gemcitabine hydrochloride, trametinib, and sonidegib may work better at treating brain cancers.

 Location: Saint Jude Children's Research Hospital, Memphis, Tennessee